mokhtarf23/RV32IMCV_ZICSR/README.md

 # Custom RISC-V RV32IMCV Core with Vector Coprocessor

 This project was developed as my **bachelor’s thesis** in Communication Systems Engineering at Ain-Shams University.
-It implements a custom **RISC-V RV32IMCV scalar core** along with a **vector coprocessor** to explore vector processing extensions and hardware design techniques.
+It implements a custom **RISC-V RV32IMCV scalar core** along with a **vector coprocessor** to explore the RISC-V ISA, vector processing extensions, and hardware design techniques.

 ## Full System